avivfaraj/DSCI511-project/README.md

 by Aviv Farag, Jeff Braga, Gloria Sheppard

 This project presents a dataset synthesizing Tech CEO's social media posts with their company's short term stock price data.
-We hope this dataset can fuel further analysis and discussion of social media posting as intentional market strategy and the ability to quantify such actions.
+We hope this dataset can fuel further discussion of social media posting as intentional market strategy and the ability to analyze such actions.